rust-lang/rfcs/text/0000-crate-quarantine.md

 ### Malicious users

-When we have high confidence (due to user reports or automated scanning) that a user is uploading malicious crates then a rule can be added for that specific user until the crates.io team is able to communicate with them.
+As an alternative to locking or banning a user, when we have high confidence (due to user reports or automated scanning) that a user is uploading malicious crates then a rule may be added for that specific user until the crates.io team is able to communicate with them.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation